jamokop/weather/README.md

 APIs and Documentation
 ======================

-##  openweather spider service
+##  Openweather spider service
-this microservice is used to fetch weather data from openweather,run as a cron job per minute python3 project/services/spider.py [city] return a insert id
+this microservice is used to fetch weather data from openweather,run as a cron job per minute

+    python3 project/services/spider.py [city]
+    return a insert id
+    {
+      insertid: xxx
+    }

+##  Weather data service (port 5001)
+this microservice provides method to handle weather data. u can retrieve weather data by city name , filter by a given date range.
+And store the latest weather data.
+    python3 project/services/weather_db.py

+    To look up weather data in the databases
+    GET /weather?city=[city]&start=[date1]&end=[date2]
+    return a list of weather data
+    {
+        "data" : [
+            {
+                ...
+            }
+        ],
+        "error"  : null,
+        "status" : 200
+    }

+    To store weather data into database
+    POST /weather
+    {
+        'city' : [city],
+        'temp' : [temp],
+        'humidity' : [humidity]
+    }
+    return a insert id
     {
       insertid: xxx
     }